Morialta Wilderness and Wildlife Hike

 See many native animals within their natural environment including amazing birdlife and wild koalas among the gum trees.
 Learn about the park’s early history, native plants and animals.
-Revitalise with morning tea while contemplating the surrounding natural bushland.
+As the trails come to an end, it’s time to relax and reflect on your adventures as we whisk you back to Adelaide ready for lunch! (perhaps at the Adelaide Central Market)

 This hike involves some inclines and uneven surfaces and a good level of fitness and mobility is required.
 The total distance walked is up to 7 km over 3 hours.